 Greeting Time - Morning The morning greeting song is sung.
 It is noted who is here for the day and what activities are planned for the day.
 Morning Snack The CDEC provides parents with a menu each month.
 Emphasis is on self-help skills (hand washing & eating), and socialization skills.
-Circle Time - Morning Early Literacy Activities, Songs, Fingerplays, Movement Activities, Stories.
+Circle Time - Morning Early literacy activities, songs, fingerplays, movement activities, and stories.
 Outdoor Time - Morning The outdoor area is considered an extension of the classroom.
-A variety of activities that promote physical, social and cognitive skills are provided.
-Small Group - Morning The classes are divided in groups for activities that allow the children to interact and have more support with an adult staff member while working on activities that promote learning in the areas of language, literacy, creativity, math, and science.
+A variety of activities that promote physical, social, and cognitive skills are provided.
+The classes are divided in groups for activities that allow the children to interact and have more support with an adult staff member while working on activities that promote learning in the areas of language, licereativity, math, and science.